Keyboard shortcuts

 6. Basic Programming

-A droids basic programming is the equivalent of Homeworld/Technology/Society types.
-However, all droids begin their existence with the same mobility and communications coding.
-Note that all droids are programmed to understand Galactic Basic, even if they do not utilise it to communicate with other droids.
+All new droid characters begin with the same mobility and communications coding.
+Note that all droids are programmed to understand Galactic Basic, even if they do not use it to communicate with other droids.

 Take the following skill bonuses: